Updated: 08/05/2021

 You can view current processes using the System Monitor tool and see which ones are using most CPU and Memory.

-You can use the Services administration tool to see what services are running, you can enable or disable them here.
+Services administration tool to see what services are running, you can enable or disable them here.

 Finally in Control Centre, Startup Applications, you can enable or disable some programs from starting up.